RichardBray/haxe-flixel-template/README.md

 **This action is commented out and would need to be uncommented to be enabled.**

 By default this will happen whenever code is merged to the `main` branch but this can be changed.

+## Things TO DO
+- Replace watchman with chokidar